A former member of Nottingham Forest Football Academy, Joe Heyes was a goalkeeper, like his father Darren and his granddad Bob.

 Born in Nottingham and educated at Toot Hill School in Bingham, he has been studying history, business and sociology at Wyggeston & Queen Elizabeth I College in Leicester.

-He played in all nine England U18 matches in 2017 and was a maiden try-scorer in the 45-24 win over Scotland in the U18 International Series at Ystrad Mynach in April.
+He played in all nine England U18 matches in 2017 and was a maiden try-scorer in the 45-24 win over Scotland in the U18 International Series at Ystrad Mynach in April that year.

 His best experience was playing for England U18 in the 39-20 win over Ireland at Parc y Scarlets in April 2017, watched by his Irish mother and grandparents.